-Picture
+■ Picture

 Fills the object using a picture file.
-To choose the picture file to be used, click the Open button.
+To select the picture file to be used, click the Open button to bring up a file selection dialog.
+Tip: The most recently used picture files are presented in the Images list and can be selected with a single mouse click.